mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 | --- | --- | --- | --- |
 | `Row_Column` | `AWSTwinMakerConnector.Column` | ManyToMany | |

-#### 4.1.35 Entity Column
+#### 4.1.35 Column

-Column with the property value.
-Propertyname is used as key.
+The `Column` entity represents a column with the property value.
+The property name is used as key.

 ##### 4.1.35.1 Generalization